 Additional forms are available for a wide variety of specific entities and transactions including fiduciaries, nonprofits, and companies involved in other specific types of business.

 Historical Past-Year Versions of Maryland Form 500DM

-We have a total of ten past-year versions of Form 500DM in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eleven past-year versions of Form 500DM in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Tax Year 2019 - Form 500DM Decoupling Modification